-- A. Provision applicable to a recipient that is a private entity. - 1.
-You as the recipient, your employees, subrecipients under this award, and subrecipients' employees may not: - a.
-Engage in severe forms of trafficking in persons during the period of time that the award is in effect; - b.
+- You, as the recipient, your employees, subrecipients under this award and subrecipients' employees may not: - a.
+Engage in severe forms of trafficking in persons during the period of time that the award is in effect: - b.
 Procure a commercial sex act during the period of time that the award is in effect; or - c.
 Use forced labor in the performance of the award or subawards under the award. - 2.
-We, as the State awarding agency, may unilaterally terminate this award, without penalty, if you or a subrecipient that is a private entity: - a.
+We as the Federal awarding agency may unilaterally terminate this award, without penalty, if you or a subrecipient that is a private entity: - a.
 Is determined to have violated a prohibition in paragraph A.1 of this award term; or - b.
-Has an employee who is determined by the agency official authorized to terminate the award to have violated a prohibition in paragraph A.1 of this award term through conduct that is either: - i Associated with performance under this award; or - ii Imputed to you or the subrecipient using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR Part 180, "OMB Guidelines to Agencies on Government wide Debarment and Suspension (Non-procurement)," as implemented by our agency at 2 CFR Part 3000. - B. Provisions applicable to a recipient other than a private entity.
-We as the Federal warding agency may unilaterally terminate this award, without penalty, if a subrecipient that is a private entity: - 1.
-Is determined to have violated a prohibition in paragraph A.1 of this award term; or

-- 2. Has an employee who is determined by the agency official authorized to terminate the award to have violated a prohibition in paragraph A.1 of this award term through conduct that is either: - a.
+Has an employee who is determined by the agency official authorized to terminate the award to have violated a prohibition in paragraph A.1 of this award term through conduct that is either: - i.
+Associated with performance under this award; or - ii.
+Imputed to you or the subrecipient using standards and due process for imputing the conduct of an individual to an organization that are provided in in 2 CFR Part 180, "OMB Guidelines to Agencies on Governmentwide Debarment and Suspension (Non-procurement)," as implemented by our agency at 2 CFR Part 3000. - B. Provisions applicable to a recipient other than a private entity.
+We as the Federal awarding agency may unilaterally terminate this award, without penalty, if a subrecipient that is a private entity: - Is a determined to have violated an applicable prohibition in paragraph A.1 of this award term; - 2.
+Has an employee who is determined by the agency official authorized to terminate the award to have violated an applicable prohibition in paragraph A.1 of this award term through conduct that is either: - a.
 Associated with performance under this award; or - b.
-Imputed to the subrecipient using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR Part 180, "OMB Guidelines to Agencies on Government wide Debarment and Suspension (Nonprocurement)," as implemented by our agency at 2 CFR Part 3000.

-C. Provision applicable to any recipient.

-- 1. You must inform us immediately of any information you receive from any source alleging a violation of a prohibition in paragraph A.1 of this award term. - 2.
+Imputed to the subrecipient using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR part 180, "OMB Guidelines to Agencies on Governmentwide Debarment and Suspension (Non-procurement)," as implemented by our agency at 2 CFR part 3000. - 9.
+C. Provisions applicable to any recipient. - 1.
+You must inform us immediately of any information you receive from any source alleging a violation of a prohibition in paragraph A.1 of this award term. - 2.
 Our right to terminate unilaterally that is described in paragraph A.2 or B of this section: - a.
 Implements section 106(g) of the Trafficking Victims Protection Act of 2000 (TVPA), as amended (22 U.S.C.
 7104(g)), and - b.
 Is in addition to all other remedies for noncompliance that are available to us under this award. - 3.
-You must include the requirements of paragraph A.1 of this award term in any subaward you make to a private entity.

-D. Definitions.
-For purposes of this award term:

-- 1. "Employee" means either: - a.
+You must include the requirements of paragraph A.1 of this award term in any subaward you make to a private entity. - C. Definitions.
+For purposed of this award term: - 1.
+"Employee" means either: - a.
 An individual employed by you or a subrecipient who is engaged in the performance of the project or program under this award; or - b.
-Another person engaged in the performance of the project or program under this award and not compensated by you including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing or matching requirements. - 2.
-"Forced labor" means labor obtained by any of the following methods: the recruitment, harboring, transportation, provision or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery. - 3.
-"Private entity" means:
+Another person engaged in the performance of the project or program under this award and not compensated by you including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing or matching requirements.